google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 contraindications as well in TCM practice.
 It is only recommended for non-sensitive skin because its

-volatile oils have mild stimulation on skins, which might lead to fever and flush.
+volatile oils have mild stimulation on the skin, which might lead to fever and flush.
 Else, using it over a

-long period of time could inhibit nerve and impair liver, nervous centralis, and blood vessel due to
+long period of time could inhibit nerves and impair the liver, nervous centralization, and blood vessels due to

 excessive “volatile oils”.
 The experiment revealed its essential oils have significant inhibiting action

-on contract of the isolated heart from toad and little impact on heart rate.
+on contact of the isolated heart from the toad and little impact on heart rate.
 However, it might develop

 atrioventricular block and heart failure in a high concentration dosage.